ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ### Roles

-There are 6 different roles for external customer access which can be assigned to a user.
+A user can be assigned one of 6 different roles for external customer access:

 1. **L10 - Basic** - Allows basic rights, with mostly limited access.
 2. **L20 - Orders** - Grants access to sales orders, excluding lines and price data.